-Our Board of Directors adopted a revised Whistleblower Policy in 2021 that is intended to enable employees, customers, vendors, independent contractors, agents, or any other interested party to promptly report good faith complaints or concerns regarding potential or actual violations of applicable laws, regulations or the Company's policies, including violations of our Code of Conduct.
+The Company's Whistleblower Policy is intended to enable employees, customers, vendors, independent contractors, agents, or any other interested party to promptly report good faith complaints or concerns regarding potential or actual violations of applicable laws, regulations or the Company's policies, including violations of our Code of Conduct.
 Our senior management, Board of Directors and employees have participated in whistleblower training presentations in connection with our Corporate Governance Enhancements and revised Whistleblower Policy.
 Our Audit Committee and Ethics and Compliance Committee has oversight over the receipt, retention and treatment of concerns or complaints received by the Company regarding accounting, internal accounting controls, auditing matters, or unethical or illegal behavior.
-A committee comprised of the Company's General Counsel, the Chief Risk Officer and the Chief Compliance Officer is responsible for ensuring all whistleblower complaints are appropriately handled.
-In connection with the Corporate Governance Enhancements, the Board made certain revisions to the Whistleblower Policy, including by adding additional reporting mechanisms and further elaborating on the Company's prohibition against retaliation against Whistleblower Policy is available on the Company's investors.sterlingbank.com/corporate-governance/governance-overview.
+A committee comprised of the Company's General Counsel, Chief Risk Officer, Chief Auditor, Head of Human Resources and Chief Compliance Officer is responsible for ensuring all whistleblower complaints are appropriately handled.
+The Whistleblower Policy is available on the Company's website at investors.sterlingbank.com/corporate-governance/governance-overview.